smarko-web/interactive_rating_component_main/README.md

 - [Restyling labels as buttons](https://youtu.be/hOU4Aqci2zs) - This video showed how to restyle the labels in the form.
 - [Check whitch radio input is checked](https://youtu.be/cSuEAD-Tnd4) - This video helped me find the select rating input.
 - [Focus efect on labels](https://www.youtube.com/watch?v=MZq5zFSpUlo) - This video showed how to make the focus efect on the labels buttons.
+- [aria labels](https://youtu.be/ffxwEyBcdf0?t=1773) - This Video Showed Me How to Make The Label Accessible
 ## Author

 - Frontend Mentor - [@smarko-web](https://www.frontendmentor.io/profile/smarko-web)